Back

 Squaring the numerator and denominator gives them the following conversion factor.

 Finding the conversion factor this way is the same as finding it by calculating the area of the square with these dimensions.
-(Pretend the image below is a square.)
+They will use conversion factors to find how many kilometers in 0.75 acres.

-This helps them figure out the conversion factor between \( m^2 \) and \( km^2 \) in the same way that they did before.
+This helps them figure out the conversion factor between \( km^2 \) and \( m^2 \) in the same way that they did before.

 They use this last conversion factor to cancel out \( m^2 \) and finally arrive at \( km^2 \).